Setup on Shield

 The same applies for some community, municipal or other networks as well.

-Some parts of Sentinel (Minipots and HaaS) may be detected as such vulnerable services because they emulate them to catch potential attackers without any risk (the attackers do not enter any real environment).
+Some parts of Sentinel (Minipots and HaaS) may be identified as such vulnerable services because they pretend to be vulnerable so that they are able to lure potential attackers (with no risk since the attackers do not enter any real environment).

 What to say to your ISP if you receive such warning: